cedricouellet/no-chat/README.md

 **Note:**

 1. Enter username*
-2. Join a messaging channel*
+2. Join the messaging channel*
-3. Confirm selection*
-4. View messages and users
+3. View messages and users
-5. (Optional) Write and send a message*
+4. (Optional) Write and send a message*
-6. (Optional) Leave the channel*
+5. (Optional) Leave the channel*

 *&nbsp;: User interaction is required.